Line Defect Quantum Numbers & Anomalies: Anomalies from RG Flows into Maxwell Theory

 Note that, inline with the discussion at the end of section \ref{qnmmsec}, the Fock space constructed above is naturally split: there is a sector of even electric charge describing the~$(E, M) = (0,1)$ magnetic monopole, and a sector of odd electric charge describing the elementary~$(1,1)$ dyon.
 These sectors correspond to starting from the Clifford vacuum $|\Omega \rangle$ and acting with an even numbers of fermion zero modes for the monopole, or with an odd number of zero modes for the dyon.
 From the discussion above, we conclude that the monopole and the dyon have the same statistics.
 Using the spin indicators introduced around \eqref{spinfusion} we have therefore deduced that

 Note that this is consistent with the fusion constraint \eqref{spinfusion}.

-In particular, we see from~\eqref{dmod48spins} that the case~$D \equiv 4~(\text{mod } 8)$ produces all fermion electrodynamics, as reviewed in section \ref{sec:allfed}.
+In particular, we see from~\eqref{dmod48spins} that the case~$D \equiv 4~(\text{mod } 8)$ produces all-fermion electrodynamics, as reviewed in section \ref{sec:allfed}.
 Therefore this theory has a discrete gravitational anomaly.
 This can be understood by examining the magnetic 2-form background,

 Since the electric 2-form background is~$b_e^{(2)} = w_2(M_4)$ (see~\eqref{spincfrac}), we conclude that there is an 't Hooft anomaly of the form

 This reproduces~\eqref{gravanom} when $D \equiv 4~(\text{mod } 8)$.
 Although we have deduced this anomaly using the renormalization group flow to Maxwell theory, it survives any symmetry-preserving deformation.
 In particular, this anomaly is present in the theory of gauge fields and fermions where the scalar is removed.
 In this way we make contact with the results of \cite{Wang:2018qoy}.